IVSoftware/transparent-button-00/README.md

-One way to make something "invisible" is to paint its surface to look like what's behind it.
+Basic rule of camouflage - one way to make something "invisible" is to paint its surface to look like what's behind it.
+As a proof of concept, the `TransparentButton` class shown below responds to `SizeChanged` events by capturing a bitmap of the designated HostControl that it would otherwise be obscured.

+***
+**Design Mode**

 To experiment with this, add a `BackgroundImage` to main form with a `Stretch` layout.
 Then overlay a `TableLayoutPanel` whose job it is to keep the button scaled correctly as the form resizes.
 This has the potential to be used for image-mapping the background.

 An instance of `TransparentButton` is now placed in one of the cells.
 Here are the steps in the form designer:

-**Design Mode**

 [![designer][1]][1]

 ***
-The `TransparentButton` class responds to `SizeChanged` events by capturing a bitmap of the designated HostControl.
 At runtime, the `OnPaint` method draws the background where the button is supposed to be.
 But even though it's "invisible", clicking on the camoflauged button still raises the click.
-The code below is a proof of concept only.
-One would definitely want to do more rigorous testing than I have.
+The code below is a proof of concept only. *"Your mileage may vary."* One would definitely want to do more rigorous testing than I have.

 **Runtime**